Non-Markovianity in collision models with initial intra-environment correlations: Non-Markovian collision model with correlated ancillas

 \subsection{Mapping onto Markovian composite collision model}

-Following the ideas of Ref. \cite{Campbell2018}, we now demonstrate how the dynamical map $\Lambda_n$ may be equivalently constructed from the reduction of a Markovian system of higher dimension \cite{Lorenzo2017}.
-In our case, the enlarged system is comprised of $\s$ plus $L-1$ ancillas.
-The main advantage of such a mapping is that the dynamics of the larger system may be treated using techniques applicable to maps with the same composite structure as \eqref{basic_cm_dynamics}.
+Following the ideas of Refs. \cite{Campbell2018,Lorenzo2017}, we now demonstrate how the system dynamics $\Lambda_n$ can be realized as a Markovian process of an enlarged system containing $S$ and $L-1$ ancillas, an approach known as Markovian embedding.
+The main advantage of such an embedding is that the dynamics of the enlarged system may be treated using techniques applicable to maps with the same composite structure as \eqref{basic_cm_dynamics}.
 On the other hand, the dimension of this system grows exponentially with the correlation length $L$; for example, if the ancillas are of the dimension ${\rm dim}(\h_\a)=d$, then the dimension of the enlarged system is ${\rm dim} (\h_\s\otimes\h_\a^{\otimes L-1}) = {\rm dim}(\h_\s)\cdot d^{L-1}$.
 Hence, such a mapping in practice is limited to small values of $L$.

 Our first result is that the dynamical map $\Lambda_n$, \eqref{reduced_state}, may be expressed as the $n$-th iteration of another map $\M$ that transforms between states of $S$ and {\it different} groups of $L-1$ consecutive ancillas, as depicted schematically in Fig.~\ref{fig2}(a) (below the index of the ancillas is suppressed since the state of each ancilla is represented on a duplicated Hilbert space $\h_A$).
 To state this formally, we introduce $\mathcal S(\h_S\otimes\h^{\otimes L-1}_A)$ as the space of all density matrices of $S$ plus $L-1$ ancillas, and denote by $\vartheta$ an arbitrary element of $\mathcal S(\h_S\otimes\h^{\otimes L-1}_A)$.
 We then have the following result. \begin{theorem} Let $\M : \mathcal{S}(\h_S\otimes\h^{\otimes L-1}_A)\rightarrow \mathcal{S}(\h_S\otimes\h^{\otimes L-1}_A)$ be the following CPTP map,